alexliesenfeld/health/README.md

 For this reason, this library provides support for authentication middleware that allows you to hide health details or entirely block requests based on authentication success.

+### Example
-Example: Based on the example below, the authentication middleware will respond with a JSON response body that only contains the health status, and the corresponding HTTP status code (in this case HTTP status code 503 and JSON response body `{ "status":"DOWN" }`).
+Based on the example below, the authentication middleware will respond with a JSON response body that only contains the health status, and the corresponding HTTP status code (in this case HTTP status code 503 and JSON response body `{ "status":"DOWN" }`).